IFRCGo/cbs/Design/readme.md

 ## Project mappings

 To understand which bounded context or project each page belongs to, refer to sitemap to the left in UXpin.
-All pages are prefixed with bounded context.

 ## Notes:
 * The top bar is not active